 3. Prioritize with a Single Daily Dashboard

 One screen: orders pending, quality alerts, labor hours, cash runway.
 Visibility kills surprises.
+For guidance on what belongs on that screen, see what business intelligence reveals about your operations and the fractional CFO toolkit with ready-made dashboards.

 Action: Set up shared dashboard (free tools work).
 Review mornings: "What's at risk today?
 Assign owners now."